zimeon/auth/README.md

-# IIIF Authentation Experiments
+# IIIF authentication and authorization experiments

-This repository is for experiment with authenticaion within the IIIF framework.
-See (IIIF website)[http://iiif.io/] for details of IIIF.
+This repository is for experiment with authentication and authorization within the IIIF framework.
+See [IIIF website](http://iiif.io/) for details of IIIF.